smathot/pythontutorials/content/pages/numerical/statistics.md

 t, p = ttest_ind(dm_horizontal.CriticalRecall, dm_fixation.CriticalRecall)
 print('t = {:.4f}, p = {:.4f}'.format(t, p))
 ```

+This reveals a significant difference (*p* = .0066).
+However, as you can see in the figure below, the effect goes in the opposite direction from the prediction, such that the fixation group performed best.

 You can also use the `ttest()` function from `pingouin`.
 This also provides a Bayes Factor, for those who are into Bayesian statistics.